Modularity and uniformization of a higher genus algebraic space curve, its distinct arithmetical realizations by cohomology groups and $E_6$, $E_7$, $E_8$-singularities

 \textbf{Problem 1.4.} Find an arithmetic algebraic space curve $C$ with a hyperbolic uniformization of arithmetic type, where the genus $g(C) \geq 4$.
 In particular, for such an arithmetic algebraic curve $C$, find the level $N$ such that $\Gamma(N)$ is involved in a hyperbolic uniformization of arithmetic type for $C$.

-In the present paper, we will study the modularity for an algebraic space curve $Y$ of genus $50$ and degree $35$ in $\mathbb{P}^5$ and the associated modular parameterizations.
+In the present paper, we prove the modularity for an algebraic space curve $Y$ of genus $50$ and degree $35$ in $\mathbb{P}^5$ and construct the associated modular parameterizations.
 We show that this curve $Y$ is isomorphic to the modular curve $X(13)$.
 We can associate $\Gamma(13)$ and hence $\pi_1(X(13))$ with an invariant ideal $I(Y)$ which is invariant under the action of $\text{SL}(2, 13)$ and establish its modularity by theta constants of order $13$.
+In particular, given an algebraic curve or a compact Riemann surface as simple as the modular curve $X(13)$, there are two distinct arithmetical realizations of $X(13)$ by character fields $\mathbb{Q}(\chi)=\mathbb{Q}(\zeta_7+\zeta_7^{-1})$ or $\mathbb{Q}(\chi)=\mathbb{Q}(\sqrt{13})$ (i.e. two distinct algebraic number fields) of irreducible representations of $\text{SL}(2, 13)$ in two different ways corresponding to the decompositions of cohomology groups of a projective or affine variety with values in a coherent algebraic sheaf on $X(13)$.
+In fact, after we have proved the modularity of $Y$, obtained an explicit uniformization of $Y$ as well as the hyperbolic uniformization of arithmetic type for this higher genus arithmetic algebraic curve $Y$, a major problem as well as a major application is to study its arithmetic.
+That is, there are two distinct arithmetical realizations by cohomology groups whose fields of definition are distinct algebraic number fields.
+Hence, we have the following picture:

+More precisely, for modular curves $X(p)$, we have the following two different objects associated with it:

+The first one $H^0(X(p), \Omega_{X(p)}^1)$ coming from geometry, which is a linear object, gives a finite dimensional (reducible) representations of the finite group $\text{PSL}(2, \mathbb{F}_p)$ whose dimension is equal to the genus of $X(p)$, which was studied by Hecke in his remarkable papers \cite{Hec1}, \cite{Hec2}, \cite{Hec3}, \cite{Hec4}, and \cite{Hec5}, where he combined geometry, topology and complex analysis, i.e, Riemann-Weierstrass function theory with Frobenius's character theory (see \cite{Fr1}) to give its decomposition into the direct sum of irreducible representations.
+The second one $\mathcal{L}(X(p))$ coming from algebra is the locus of $X(p)$ in projective spaces, i.e., a highly nonlinear object, which is given by Klein's $z$-model of the modular curve $X(p)$ in $\mathbb{CP}^{\frac{p-3}{2}}$ (see \cite{K4}).

+In particular, when $p=13$, both $H^0(X(13), \Omega_{X(13)}^1)$ and $\mathcal{L}(X(13))$, i.e., a linear object and a highly nonlinear object give rise to finite dimensional reducible representations of $\text{SL}(2, 13)$ or $\text{PSL}(2, 13)$ with dimensions $50$ and $21$, respectively.
+The first one is the genus of $X(13)$, i.e., the number of linearly independent integrals of the first kind.
+The second one is the dimension of the invariant ideal, i.e., the number of quartic equations which define $\mathcal{L}(X(13))$, where representation theory, algebra and arithmetic are put together in the study of its decomposition into irreducible parts.
+In fact, both $H^0(X(13), \Omega_{X(13)}^1)$ and $\mathcal{L}(X(13))$ are unified in the context of cohomology groups of a projective and affine variety with values in a coherent algebraic sheaf on $X(13)$, respectively.
+This leads to the following correspondence:

-Our approach is algebraic and arithmetical.
-Correspondingly, we can associate $\Gamma(13)$ with the following twelve kinds of structures:
+According to the above correspondence, we can associate $\Gamma(13)$ with the following thirteen kinds of structures:

-(1) defining invariant ideal $I(Y)$ for $X(13)$ in $\mathbb{P}^5$, which is generated by $21$ quartic polynomials in six variables and the corresponding invariant theory;
+(1) defining invariant ideal $I(Y)$ for $X(13)$ in $\mathbb{P}^5$, i.e., the locus $\mathcal{L}(X(13))$, which is generated by $21$ quartic polynomials in six variables and the corresponding invariant theory;